When I buy fish, it is usually orange roughy, tilapia or turbot but, this time I saw sole and wanted to try it.

 Arrange the fish on serving platter and pour remaining sauce over the fish.

-Pam’s note: I love this sauce so much that I double the recipe!
+Pam’s note: I like this sauce so much that I double the recipe!